vy211/Chat-App/README.md

 ## Chat-App
-A simple GUI chat app in python.
+A simple GUI IRC like chat app in python.

 Steps to run this in your PC.